erroronline1/caro/readme.md

 ## What it is not
 Beside some architectural decisions to fit regulatory requirements the app is not a fully preset quality management system.
 You're still in control of your contents.
 Define your processes, documents and responsibilities for yourself.
 The application is solely supposed to help you with a structured flow and semiautomated fulfilment of regulatory issues. *Permissions showed within the below flowcharts resemble the non-binding recommended default settings.*

 The application does not replace an ERP system.
 Procurement data is solely accessible within the application based on its own database.
 This has initially been a concious decision against overwhelming ERP product databases that are not maintainable in reality and more often than not require a proprietary interface.
 The products database is supposed to be populated with vendors product lists (e.g. pricelists) and sanitized from any unimportant data on a regular basis.
-However ERP stock data exports can be used as well, and if your're lucky you can import tidy data trough the [ERP Interface](#erp-interface).
+However ERP stock data exports can be used as well, and if you're lucky you can import tidy data through the [ERP Interface](#erp-interface).

 Orders can be deleted by administrative users and requesting unit members at any time and will be deleted by default after a set timespan once being delivered.
 This module is for operational communication only, not for persistent documentation purpose.